davesnx/styled-ppx/documents/design.md

 Resolution rules (identical to `[%cx2]`):

 - Same-module `$(name)` looks up `Css_file.Class_registry`.
+Dotted same-file refs such as `$(Css.marker)` search from the current submodule scope outward before falling back to cross-module handling.
-If the binding hasn't been seen yet (forward ref) or doesn't exist, the PPX raises a clear diagnostic at the interpolation's source location.
+  Same-file aliases, opens, includes, and earlier string literals are resolved by the ordered structure pass.
+If the binding hasn't been seen yet (forward ref) or doesn't exist in a known local selector path, the PPX raises a clear diagnostic at the interpolation's source location.
 - Cross-module `$(M.binding)` is recorded in `Cross_module_refs` and
   embedded as a sentinel string; the aggregator resolves it at link